pulumi/examples/nx-monorepo/README.md

 # Nx Monorepo

-This example shows how to use Nx to organize a mono repo and track dependencies between the packages in the monorepo.
+This example shows how to use Nx to organize a monorepo and track dependencies between the packages in the monorepo.

 The example consists of the following components:

-- packages/s3folder: a [ComponentResource](https://www.pulumi.com/docs/concepts/resources/components/) that manages a S3 bucket and its access policies.
+- **components/s3folder**: A [Component Resource](https://www.pulumi.com/docs/concepts/resources/components/) that manages a S3 bucket and its access policies.
-- packages/website-deploy: [ComponentResource](https://www.pulumi.com/docs/concepts/resources/components/) resource that manages files in a S3 bucket
+- **components/website-deploy**: A [Component Resource](https://www.pulumi.com/docs/concepts/resources/components/) that manages files in a S3 bucket
-- packages/website: A website built with [Astro](https://astro.build).
+- **website**: A website built with [Astro](https://astro.build).
-- infra: Pulumi program that uses the `s3folder` and `website-deploy` resources to deploy the generated website.
+- **infra**: A Pulumi program that uses the `s3folder` and `website-deploy` resources to deploy the generated `website`.

 The components are written in TypeScript and have a build step to compile them.